BlockchainCommons/Research/papers/bcr-2023-007-envelope-output-desc.md

 Date: Aug 30, 2022<br/>
 Revised: Aug 30, 2023

+### DEPRECATED: Superceded by Version 3 Output Descriptors

+This document has been superceded by [Bitcoin Output Descriptors (Version 3)](bcr-2023-010-output-descriptor.md).

+The content below is now deprecated and of historical interest only.
+It is not deployed anywhere of which we are aware.

 ## Abstract

 This document defines a format for enclosing typed Bitcoin output descriptors in Gordian Envelopes.